ionos-cloud/ionosctl/docs/subcommands/server-create.md

   -n, --name string                Name of the Server (default "Unnamed Server") -o, --output string              Desired output format [text|json] (default "text") -q, --quiet                      Quiet output
       --ram string                 The amount of memory for the Server.
-Size must be specified in multiples of 256. e.g. --ram 256 or --ram 256MB (default "256")
+Size must be specified in multiples of 256. e.g. --ram 256 or --ram 256MB (required)
   -t, --timeout int                Timeout option for Request for Server creation/for Server to be in AVAILABLE state [seconds] (default 60)
   -v, --verbose                    Print step-by-step process when running command -w, --wait-for-request           Wait for the Request for Server creation to be executed